Cephalexin use while Breastfeeding

 Summary of Use during Lactation

-Cephalexin is acceptable to use during breastfeeding.
-Limited information indicates that maternal doses of cephalexin up to 1 gram produce low levels in milk that are not expected to cause adverse effects in breastfed infants.
-Occasionally, disruption of the infant's gastrointestinal flora, resulting in diarrhea or thrush, has been reported with cephalosporins, but these effects have not been adequately evaluated.
+Limited information indicates that maternal cephalexin produces low levels in milk that are usually not expected to cause adverse effects in breastfed infants.
+Cephalexin is an alternative for the treatment of mastitis.[1,2] Occasionally disruption of the infant's gastrointestinal flora, resulting in diarrhea or thrush have been reported with cephalosporins, but these effects have not been adequately evaluated.
+A rare case of a severe allergic reaction occurred in an infant previously exposed to intravenous cefazolin whose mother began taking cephalexin while breastfeeding.
+Cephalexin is acceptable in nursing mothers.

 Maternal Levels.
 After a single 1 gram oral dose of cephalexin in 6 women who were 2 days postpartum, peak milk levels occurred 4 to 5 hours after the dose and averaged 0.51 mg/L (range 0.24 to 0.85 mg/L).